jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 ---
 title: DRAFT – Abstract Factory Design Pattern
-description: Ensuring consistency among dependencies and the ability to create multiple objects without knowing class types
+description: Ensuring consistency among sets of dependencies plus the ability to create multiple objects of a class without knowing the class type
 unlisted: true
 ---